amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

      </ParameterList>
    </ParameterList>

-In this example, we verify that three mesh regions cover the mesh without overlaps.
+In this example, we verify that three mesh regions cover completely the mesh without overlaps.
-If so, all material fields, e.g. porosity, will be initialized properly.
+If so, all material fields, such as *porosity*, will be initialized properly.

 Initialization from a file
 --------------------------

-Some data can be initialized from files.
-Additional sublist has to be added to named sublist of the `"State`" list with the file name and the name of an attribute.
+Some fields can be initialized from files.
+For each field, an additional sublist has to be added to the named sublist of *State* list with the file name and the name of an attribute.
-For a serial run, the file extension must be `".exo`".
+For a serial run, the file extension must be *.exo*.
-For a parallel run, it must be `".par`".
+For a parallel run, it must be *.par*.

 .. code-block:: xml